-The Group has had American Depository Receipts ("ADRs") registered with the US Securities and Exchange Commission ("SEC") and is listed on Nasdaq since 2 October 2017.
-The Company is incorporated in England and Wales and domiciled in the United Kingdom (registration number 03308778).
+The Company has had American Depository Shares ("ADSs") registered with the US Securities and Exchange Commission ("SEC") and has been listed on Nasdaq since 2 October 2017.
+The Company is incorporated in England and Wales and domiciled in the United Kingdom (registration number 03308778) and is limited by shares.